 Need for Cloud Computing Tools

 A different cloud service provider provides different sets of services and tools for the operation and control of the cloud.
-These tools can be related to help enterprises integrate, buy, manage, monitor, tweak and track cloud services in private/public/hybrid cloud space.
-The complexity of each tool depends on which layer of service model architecture does that tools fall into (IaaS/PaaS/SaaS).
-For example, IaaS tools might be easier to use than PaaS because in PaaS the user might have to know about specific interfaces to run.
-The tools are also segregated into open-source and proprietary.
-In addition, to provide full transparent visibility into cloud operations these tools must be provided by cloud service providers.
-In analogy, to build and manage the Gotham city we would require various tools so as to ensure the comfort of the people in the city and ensuring no threats.
+These tools can be related to helping enterprises integrate, buy, manage, monitor, tweak, and track cloud services in private/public/hybrid cloud space.
+The complexity of each tool depends on which layer of service model architecture tools fall into (IaaS/PaaS/SaaS).
+For example, IaaS tools might be easier to use than PaaS because, in PaaS, the user might have to know about specific interfaces to run.
+The tools segregate into open-source and proprietary.
+In addition, to provide full transparent visibility into cloud operations, these tools must be provided by cloud service providers.
+In analogy, to build and manage Gotham City, we would require various tools to ensure the comfort of the people in the city and ensure no threats.

 Uses of Cloud Computing Tools

 The essential uses of cloud computing tools benefit enterprises in various ways leading to quantifiable improvements in their business.

 These tools support enterprises in any data integration-related issues and support integration deployment.
 These tools also pave the way for adherence to IT governance and control.

 - Analogous Situation: Having a governing body to help integrate different parts of city Gotham to ensure the smooth functioning of the city.